 Raza Habib Raja

-After all, Pakistan is a country where right now Shiites are being massacred and Ahmedis are under constant threat despite the fact that they have already been declared as Non-Muslims.
+After all, Pakistan is a country where right now Shiites are being massacred and Ahmedis are under constant threat despite the fact that the latter have already been declared as Non-Muslims.
 It seems that those who are considered as Non-Muslims have no right to call themselves as Muslims.

 The most dangerous question to have been asked in the public sphere is: Who is a Muslim?
 Asking this question is dangerous and trying to define a Muslim is futile and would invariably lead to exclusion of many who do not belong to the sect of the person who is asking the question.

 And such efforts can manifest themselves in violence.
-The main rationale behind anti-Ahmediya riots of 1953 and 1974 was the demand that they be declared as Non-Muslims.
+As I pointed out in my one of my articles that the main rationale behind anti-Ahmediya riots of 1953 and 1974 was the demand that they be declared as Non-Muslims.
 The widespread rioting stopped only when government of ZAB buckled under pressure and the constitution of Pakistan was amended to exclude Ahmedis from the definition of Muslims.